iwonderanddev/jobladder/README.md

   - Promotes culture, processes and best practices across the company
   - Board member

 > [*] the number of years of experience is provided as indication only.
-A developer with 8 years of experience could be hired as a lead developer, it depends on the skills and professional maturity.
+A developer with 8 years of experience could be hired as a Lead Engineer, it depends on the skills and professional maturity.
 The same goes for the other levels.